Spanishiwa/recipe-wars/README.md

 ## TODO

+- Refactor file structure/large components
+- Refactor rootReducer to use multiple reducers
+- Add snackbar dialogue when resetting state from faq page button
 - Complete call to action for /start page
-- Add snackbar dialogue when resetting state from faq page button
 - Add edit functionality to posted recipes
-- Refactor file structure/large components
 - Migrate project to TypeScript
   \
   \
   Special thanks to [Edamam API](https://developer.edamam.com/attribution).
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) and styled with [Material UI](https://mui.com/) v5 and [Material Icons](https://mui.com/material-ui/material-icons/).
 Routes from React-Router-Dom and textures sourced from [transparent textures](https://www.transparenttextures.com/).
 Favicons, logos, and additional icons sourced from [freeiconspng](https://www.freeiconspng.com/) and [visualpharm](https://www.visualpharm.com/free-icons/). \
   \
-  This repository won't compile without the free API keys which are not included here.
+  This repository does not include the free API keys which are needed to fetch from the Edamam API.